 The deployment of clean technologies underpinning the action areas requires green financing.
-Given the public goods nature of some infrastructure, and in particular much of the infrastructure related to pollution and health, public finances and policy support will be essential.
-The financing required for new infrastructure is growing, but new research from the World Bank suggests that spending efficiencies and right policies are key to such investments.
-Having funds for operating and maintening infrastructure and the supportive skills sets is another key aspect of financing pollution solutions.
+Given the public goods nature of some infrastructure, and in particular infrastructure related to pollution and health, public finances and policy support will be essential.
+The financing required for new infrastructure is growing, but new research from the World Bank suggests that spending efficiencies and the right policies are key to such investments.
+Having funds for operating and maintaining infrastructure is another key aspect of financing pollution solutions.

-Provisioning of infrastructure goes beyond the work of UN Environment.
-This part of the plan will require the leadership of Multilateral Development Banks.
-However there are other accelerators that UN Environment can support in terms of identification and cases of innovative ecological infrastructure
+Provisioning of infrastructure goes beyond the work of UN Environment Programme, requiring the leadership of multilateral development banks.
+However there are other accelerators that UN Environment Programme can support in terms of identification and cases of innovative ecological infrastructure and nature-based solutions.